 How Long Does It Take to Become Good at Skateboarding?

-If you have decent coordination and some athletic ability, you will have a learn faster.
+If you have decent coordination and some athletic ability, you will learn faster.
 If you are un-athletic with poor balance, skateboarding may take a bit longer for you to learn.
 We are all different and learn skills at our own pace.

 Typically it takes at least 12 months to 3 years to become good at skateboarding.
 In 12 months you’ll be able to learn a few basic tricks.
 Between 1 and 3 years you can learn advanced tricks.
 The progression timeline varies from person to person.

-Skateboarding is like any other skill; it can be learned.
-How fast you learn it depends on the degree to which you commit, but you do not need to be a superstar athlete to learn to skateboard.
+You do not need to be a superstar athlete to learn to skateboard.
 You just need to put in a lot of practice, day after day.

 Let’s break down a general timeline you can expect to follow as you start to get better at skateboarding.
 Just remember that your level of progression can vary from this depending on your prior experience with riding skateboards.
-This timeline assumes you have never ridden a skateboard and intent to practice frequently.

 Skateboarding Progression Timeline